Samuels Rose Garden

 The Art of Rose Growing

 Jim and Rima Samuels were novelty rose importers.
-The family would pore over the beautifully illustrated catalogues that arrived annually from the recognized European and U.S.A. breeders.
+The family would pore over the beautifully illustrated catalogues that arrived annually from the recognised European and U.S.A. breeders.
 Family members recall needing the help of foreign language dictionaries to decipher them, having much fun around the table at home.

 Jim chose the new releases, which he imported as budwood.
 Then the repetitive and hard work started.
 Lateral buds were grafted onto prepared rootstock that had been grown from strong briar roses.
 A newly grafted bush was kept in quarantine for two years.
 As it grew, buds were taken and the process repeated over and over so that a good variety of the imported rose would be available for sale in the third season.